anon-5SMHXS7Q/PhysFrame/README.md

 * Dockerfile : a Docker install file for PHYSFRAME.
 * requirements.txt : List of python dependencies required by PHYSFRAME.
 Referenced by the Dockerfile.
 * src/ : The python source code for PHYSFRAME, files containing implicit frame conventions.
-* data/ : C/C++ projects used to evaluate PHYSFRAME.
+* data/ : Dataset of C/C++ projects used to evaluate PHYSFRAME.

 ### Credits